 Some of my earliest memories of school are feelings of frustration, confusion, sadness, and feeling lonely.
 Another memory that still makes my stomach hurt today is trying to memorize math facts.
 I have a great memory for some things; song lyrics, things people say, and pictures.
 But, remembering letters and numbers is a totally different story.Read More

 Okay everyone, we’ve got some heavy stuff for you this Friday.
 But here’s the thing we are super amped up about it right now because we are at the International Dyslexia Association National Conference and just had the opportunity to present this information about our favorite thing since sliced bread.Read More

 So this can be one of the most challenging things we face as reading interventionists - what activities do I pull to target specific weaknesses for my struggling readers?
 And how can I do that without spending a TON of extra time that I don’t really have?

 We all want the very best for our students, it’s our mission and our goal to be providing the best possible instruction to help completely eliminate reading and spelling gaps.Read More

 Here we are with our last syllable type!
 If you’ve been with us since the beginning of this series you’re all caught up on the crazy reading and spelling rules you may have never heard of - we certainly hadn’t.
 If you missed learning about all the spelling rules with the other syllable types - go back and check them out!Read More

 Thanks for sticking with us and our series of The Reading & Spelling Rules Nobody Ever Taught You.
-The fifth syllable type we talk about is Vowel Teams.
+The fifth syllable type teach our students is Vowel Teams.
 This is when two vowels stick together to make one sound.
-Think of the vowel sounds in words like rain, play, green, key, goat, boil, etc. Vowel teams can be kind of tricky so we have added a FREE bonus at the end of this blog!Read More
+Think of the vowel sounds in words like rain, play, green, key, goat, boil, etc. Vowel teams can be kind of tricky so click through to read more and grab our Anchor Chart Worksheets!Read More